sommarskog/sql-docs/docs/t-sql/functions/format-transact-sql.md

 1,234,568
 ```

 This example uses the `N` format specifier.
-The `N` specifier is used for numeric values, and the number of decimal places can be adjusted by changing the format string (e.g., `N2` for two decimal places).
+The `N` specifier is used for numeric values, and the number of decimal places can be adjusted by changing the format string (for example, `N2` for two decimal places).

 ```sql
 FORMAT ( value, format_string [, culture ] )